Public Health Act 1904: The act

 Many factors delayed reform, however, such as the fact that to perform a cleanup, the government would need money, and this would have to come from factory owners, who were not keen to pay, and this further delayed reform.
-But reformers eventually helped to counteract the government's laissez-faire attitude, and a public health Act was introduced in 1904.
+But reformers eventually helped to counteract the government's laissez-faire attitude, and a Public Health bill was introduced in 1904.
 Home Secretary Richard Cross was responsible for drafting the legislation, and received much good will from trades union groups in the consequent years for "humanising the toil of the working man".

-The Act also meant that towns had to have pavements and street lighting.
+The act also meant that towns had to have pavements and street lighting.